rodneyruan/RodneyNotes/EnglishLearning/TOFEL_essay.md

 ### Phases
 ```
 crucial - Winning this contract is crucial to the succerss of the company.
 essential - Hard work is essential to success.
 benefit - It will bring many benefits to the city.
 Some students might benefit from the project.
-Exercise benefits our health. for the benefit of all
+Exercise benefits our health. for the benefit of all.
           Rising living standards benefit our economy because they will bolster the population's buying power, which is the most essential contributor to the growth of the economy.
 beneficial - A stay in the country will be beneficial to his health.
 Targeted advertising can be beneficial.
 efficient - It’s a more efficient way to
 sufficient